 When adultsImproving Access to Psychological Therapies (IAPT) service.
 Because each local IAPT service has its own service name, it can be difficult to find your local IAPT service should you wish to self-refer without speaking to your GP.in England seek treatment for OCD (or for any anxiety problem), they are usually referred to, or ‘self-refer’ to, their

-- Rather than name each local IAPT service ‘Nottingham IAPT’ or ‘Derby IAPT’, which would make life much easier, each local IAPT service chose their own unique service name, for example Healthy Minds, Let’s Talk, Inclusion Matters etc. So unless you happen to know the name of your local IAPT service, you will need to search for it, which is why it can be helpful to use the NHS IAPT database.
+Rather than each local IAPT service being ‘Nottingham IAPT’ or ‘Derby IAPT’, each local IAPT service has their own unique service name, for example Healthy Minds, Let’s Talk, Inclusion Matters etc. So unless you happen to know the name of your local IAPT service, you will need to search for it, which is why it can be helpful to use the NHS IAPT database.

 Click below to access the NHS England IAPT database search.

 Click here to use the latest NHS IAPT Search Tool

 You will need to know the name of your GP surgery or surgery street name to use the tool.

 To use the database, simply click on the link above and follow the steps.
 As your local IAPT service is dependent on where your GP is registered you will need the name of your GP surgery or the street name where it is situated to find your local service.

 If your GP surgery includes generic words ‘medical practice’ or ‘health centre’ the database will search for all GP surgeries with those words.
 So avoid entering excess words like ‘medical practice’, ‘road’ or 'surgery' as this can lead to multiple search results being presented and the database only presents the first 25 results.
 So if your GP surgery is called Wallingford Medical Practice, just enter the search term 'Wallingford'.
 Or if your GP surgery is Grove Green Medical Centre, it may be best to just enter the search term 'Grove'.